Asadaaaaa/Asadaaaaa/README.md

 <hr>
 <br>

-- 🌟 I am the Tech Lead of the best Project Showcase platform that is [Sersow](https://beta.sersow.otech.id)
+- 🌟 I am the tech leader of the best project showcase platform that is [Sersow](https://beta.sersow.otech.id)

-- 🔭 I’m currently working as an Backen Developer
+- 🔭 I’m currently working as an Backend Developer and Devops

 - 🌱 I’m currently working using tech stack such as **React, NextJS, TailwindCSS, ExpressJS, Axios, MongoDB, PostgreSQL, and MySQL**